webpack/webpack.js.org/content/api/configuration.md

 }
 ```

-?> TODO: learn more on this, frankly I haven't needed these options and am a bit confused about what they're used for even after reading through the [current section](http://webpack.github.io/docs/configuration.html#automatically-created-contexts-defaults-module-xxxcontextxxx) a few times.
+?> TODO: need help on this, frankly I haven't needed these options and am a bit confused about what they're used for even after reading through the [current section](http://webpack.github.io/docs/configuration.html#automatically-created-contexts-defaults-module-xxxcontextxxx) a few times.

 ---

 ### `resolve`

+`object`

 Configure how modules are resolved.
 For example, when calling `import "lodash"` in ES6, the `resolve` options can change where webpack goes to look for `"lodash"` (see [modulesDirectories]()).